savonet/book/technology.md

   different frequency ranges (typically, simplifying a bit, you want to insist on bass if you play mostly lounge music in order to have a warm sound, or on treble if you have voices in order for them to be easy to understand),
-- _limiter_: lowers the sound when there are high-intensity peaks,
+- _limiter_: lowers the sound when there are high-intensity peaks (we want to avoid clipping),
 - _gate_: reduce very low level sound in order for silence to be really silence and not low noise (in particular if you capture a microphone).